-Soft, foul-smelling stools that float, stick to the side of the bowl or are difficult to flush away may mean there's increased fat in the stools, called steatorrhea.
+Soft, foul-smelling stools that float, stick to the side of the bowl or are difficult to flush away may indicate increased fat in the stools, called steatorrhea.
 Stools are sometimes also pale.

-Although these stools can result from eating a high fat meal, if stools take on this appearance regularly, there may be an underlying problem in the GI tract, most commonly the pancreas, gallbladder, or liver.
+Although these stools can result from eating a very fatty meal, if stools take on this appearance regularly, there may be an underlying problem in the GI tract, most commonly the pancreas, gallbladder, or liver.

 Lipase, a digestive enzyme produced by the pancreas, and bile salts from the liver are needed to break down and absorb fat.
 Any condition that results in decreased lipase or bile salts can cause steatorrhea such as:

 - Chronic pancreatitis - may be due to alcoholism or gallstones.
 Symptoms may include bouts of abdominal or back pain, and later, abdominal bloating, changes in stools, weight loss, diabetes.

 - Pancreatic cancer - the fifth leading cancer in the United States.
 Symptoms may include abdominal pain, weight loss, loss of appetite, metallic taste in the mouth, diarrhea.

 - Sclerosing cholangitis - symptoms may include fatigue, itchy skin, right sided pain, fever/chills, jaundice, dark urine, pale stools.
 Often associated with ulcerative colitis.

 - Choledocholithiasis (obstruction of the bile duct by gallstones)

 - Bacterial overgrowth - unwanted bacteria in the small intestine deconjugate bile acids interfering with fat absorption.
 Causes include hypochlorhydria, chronic stress, diabetes, immune deficiency, inadequate fiber, and use of oral contraceptives and other medications.